Troubleshoot Live Migration (Pull)

 Could not reach specified source

 No IP address was found for the given hostname.
 Confirm that the given hostname is correct and publicly accessible.

 Invalid SSL options provided

 If you are using SSL:

-If you are not using SSL:
+If you aren't using SSL:

 The username or password is not correct

 User not authorized to execute command